 Biomuseo tells the story of the emergence of the Isthmus of Panama and how this event changed the natural world as we know it today, while it educates about our role in the sustainability of life on earth.
 We designed the sound scenography for the museum, including three multichannel nature soundscapes with interactive sound elements, putting an emphasis on scientific accuracy.
-Big part of our work was to assemble a sound library which rightfully represents the rich diversity of the local wildlife.

 An experiential and spatial journey guides visitors from deep in the ocean up to the rainforest and ultimately into the air, where a birds-eye view of Panama forms a celebration of all its natural and cultural diversity, inviting visitors to the “real” museum, Panama.

 Starting on the ground floor, visitors enter a dimly lit, compressed space, where our immersive soundscape makes visitors feel like they just took a deep dive into the ocean.
 Two monumental aquariums stand on both side of the gallery, representing the different oceans that were created when Panama rose and divided the waters.